 Only the special grace of the heavenly Father can revive the souls of our people.
 It is one thing for Avinu Shebashamayim to tolerate our aloofness (and rebellion) and still let us enjoy the good material things of His creation (common grace).
 It is another thing for Him to permanently deliver us from evil (special grace).

 Deliverance from evil (overcoming evil) requires more than a passive tolerance.
 It requires active discipline (training).
 We must undergo constant training to bend our will to the will of our Righteous Father.

 Only subjecting ourselves to the discipline of God our Father will lead to our being blessed with the peaceable fruit of His righteousness.
 For to refuse our Father’s discipline is the same as renouncing that we are His sons and daughter.
 Such behavior is the sin of Esau that he “despised his birthright” (1, 2, 3, 4, 5).
 Therefore, to receive our full inheritance as sons and daughters of God we must embrace the discipline of our heavenly Father.
 For it is written:

 זֶהוּ פֺּעַל הָאֱלֹהִים – שֶׁתַּאֲמִינוּ בָּזֶה אֲשֶׁר הוּא שָׁלַח. פ

 “This is the work of God—to build up our faith in the one whom He has sent.”

-Only faith in the Messiah sent from heaven by the Father of Mercies (Avi HaRachamim) can deliver us from our sins.
-And only the eternal gift of the Holy Spirit can transform us so that one day we might bring about the return of our Messiah to Israel (from heaven).
-Then will our Messiah usher in the permanent rule of the Kingdom of Adonai here on earth.
+Only faith exercised in the Messiah sent to us from the Father of Mercies (Avi HaRachamim) can deliver us from our sins.
+And only the eternal gift of the Holy Spirit can transform us so that one day we might bring about the return from heaven our Messiah.
+Then will the Messiah of all the world usher in the permanent rule of the kingdom of God here on earth.